metabase/metabase/docs/embedding/sdk/questions.md

 <InteractiveQuestion questionId={95} />
 ```

-To customize the layout, use namespaced components within the `InteractiveQuestion`.
+To customize the layout, use namespaced components within the `InteractiveQuestion` component.
 For example:

 ```typescript jsx
 <InteractiveQuestion questionId={95}>